envisioning/vocab/vocab/replaced-token-detection.md

 ---
 category: CORE, DATA
+generality:
+- 0.76
+- 0.735
+- 0.71
+- 0.685
+- 0.66
+- 0.635
+- 0.61
 slug: replaced-token-detection
 summary: Method used in self-supervised learning where the task involves identifying or predicting tokens that have been intentionally altered or replaced in a given sequence.
 title: Replaced Token Detection
 ---